-Macdowell Society Scholarship Award in Cincinnati, 2nd place in the Metropolitan Opera National Council Auditions-Great Lakes Region, 1st place in the CCM Corbett Competition, and an Encouragement award in the Metropolitan Opera National Council Auditions-Cincinnati District in 2016.
+Macdowell Society Scholarship Award in Cincinnati, second place in the Metropolitan Opera National Council Auditions-Great Lakes Region, first place in the CCM Corbett Competition, and the Encouragement award in the Metropolitan Opera National Council Auditions-Cincinnati District in 2016.

 Kayleigh was a young artist at the Glimmerglass Festival, Opera Theatre of Saint Louis, and the Utah Festival Opera.
 Other training programs include the Houston Grand Opera Young Artists Vocal Academy, and Oberlin in Italy.
 She also participated in the first of Joyce DiDonato’s Masterclass Series at Carnegie Hall, streamed live on Medici.tv.

 "For their recital...the elegant mezzo-soprano Kayleigh Decker and the exciting pianist Madeline Slettedahl conceived a program...with a political edge that created just the right amount of frisson...She has that essential quality for a song recitalist: the ability to create miniature worlds through her voice, expressive face and judiciously employed hand movements.
 Most importantly, her voice is equal to the expectations that her innate glamour and poise instantly raise.
 In other words, as a friend put it after the recital, she’s the whole package."